sherrui09/485-LLMEditor/README.md

-# Text Analysis and Exploration Tool with AI Daemons
+# Text Editor Tool with AI Daemons

 This project integrates AI-powered Daemons into a text editor to assist users with text analysis, bias checking, tone adjustments, and exploration of related topics.
 The tool uses OpenAI's GPT-3.5 to provide suggestions and insights in real-time.